 SHARES Policy Rethink

-Throughout calendar year 2018, the SHARES Executive Group (SEG) will seek to engage with all SHARES participants, and with staff at OCLC Research Library Partnership institutions who are considering joining SHARES, in rethinking SHARES policies and values.
-This Rethink will be organized around five themes, taken up and explored in sequence as the year unfolds.
+Throughout calendar year 2018 and into early 2019, the SHARES Executive Group (SEG) has engaged with all SHARES participants, and with staff at OCLC Research Library Partnership institutions who are considering joining SHARES, in rethinking SHARES policies and values.
+This Rethink has been organized around five themes, taken up and explored in sequence as the months unfold.
+Coming soon: outcomes of each discussion, and follow-up work being taken up by the SHARES Best Practices Working Group.

 SEG members believe that this conversation is an essential step toward positioning SHARES to play a vibrant role in a resource sharing future where the emphasis is always on the patron, and where consortia will increasingly be the venue for the advancement of library collections and services.